1. Introduction and Respondents

 We also grouped the respondents by the areas used in Help to Buy analysis on the Scottish Government website, and set out the results in Table 1.1.
 It shows the largest number of respondents (20 of 66) delivered their main business in the West of Scotland, the others are fairly evenly spread across the five remaining areas with the North-East group being the smallest at nine respondents.

-Table 1.1: Respondents grouped by Help to Buy local
+Table 1.1: Respondents grouped by Help to Buy local authority area groups

 |Area||Local Authority||Main business area||Other business areas|